Search

 Anello delle Camogne, Piazza Vittorio Emanuele II (Piazza Maggiore) - 32032 Feltre (BL) IT (0039) 04392540 feltrino@dolomitiprealpi.it www.dolomitiprealpi.it

-The itinerary starts from the church of Norcen, where there are some parking spaces and an equipped area for pic-nic.
-From here you climb along the paved road, bordered by a fern-covered drywall.
-In about ten minutes you reach Valduna, a fraction with small groups of houses.
+The itinerary starts from the church of Norcen where there are some parking spots and a picnic area.
+From here, we ascend along the asphalt road, bordered by a dry stone wall covered in ferns.
+In about ten minutes, we reach the hamlet of Valduna, made up of small clusters of houses.

-Continuing on the same direction, you go through a wood with fir, larch and hornbeam, until you notice, near the street, a construction that has typical elements: stone stairs to facilitate the entrance to the barn, and masonry with porphyry sides to give greater resistance to the corners.
+Continuing in the same direction, we pass through a stretch of forest with fir, larch, and hornbeam until we notice, next to the road, a building featuring typical elements: stone steps to facilitate access to the barn, and masonry with porphyry blocks to provide greater resistance at the corners.

-After passing a valley, you walk until the crossroad of Case Valerna (about one hour from Norcen), where you abandon the paved road that goes up to the Paradis, to continue on a dirt road.
-Left some old buildings, the path leads in a few minutes to the source Boa and then to the locality of Stalle Boa.
-Along the main path, after about 100 m from the torrential incision of Porcilla, you follow on the right a mule track that goes through the woods between greenish-barked kernels, fir trees and willows.
+After crossing a small valley, we resume ascending until the fork at Case Valerna (about 1 hour from Norcen), where we abandon the asphalt road leading to the Paradis to continue on unpaved paths.
+Leaving behind some old buildings, the route leads in a few minutes to the Boa spring and then to the locality of Stalle Boa.
+Following the main track, about 100 m from the Porcilla torrent incision, we take a right on a mule track that delves into the woods among hazels, firs, and willows with greenish bark.

-Near a watershed, leave the most evident track to go up the wooded slope to the left.
-Once you have gained the road coming from Pedavena, you follow it uphill and, immediately after a hairpin bend, you deviate on a secondary track.
-Reached the paved road again, you proceed in view of Croce d'Aune.
+Near a catchment area, we leave the more obvious path to ascend the wooded slope to the left.
+Gaining the road coming from Pedavena, we travel uphill, and shortly after a hairpin bend, we deviate onto a secondary track.
+Once again reaching the asphalt road, we continue towards Croce d’Aune.

-Arrived in Cimamonte (about three hours from Norcen), point of passage of the Alta Via n.
-2 and the itinerary of "Chiesette Pedemontane", continue along the cart track on the right.
-After about half an hour's of walk from Croce d'Aune, you arrive at Stalle Norcenadego; towards south it can be seen the grassy hill of Soladen.
+Arriving at Cimamonte (3 hours from Norcen), a crossing point of the Alta Via n.
+2 and the itinerary of the foothill churches, we continue along the cart track on the right.
+After about half an hour of walking from Croce d'Aune, we arrive at Stalle Norcenadego; to the south, we see the grassy hill of Soladen.
+At the next fork, we should choose the path on the right; however, a pleasant digression can be made by continuing straight until the view opens up onto Mt.
+Magheron and the Camogne meadow.

-Signage: blue and white directional arrows with the words “Anello delle Camogne”
+Signage: blue and white directional arrows with the inscription “Anello delle Camogne”

 Elevation gain: 586 m